TheTedder/REFix/README.md

 ### FOV-dependent sensitivity
 The mouse sensitivity decreases when the FOV is lower and vice versa.
 This is most noticeable while aiming, and is intended to make hitting precise shots easier.

+### Removes dynamic difficulty
+Normally, certain actions in the game suck as firing a weapon, damaging an enemy, or taking damage yourself will cause the difficulty scale of the game to be adjusted slightly.
+This adds up over the course of a playthrough, resulting in unfairly tanky enemies if you play too well; therefore, the best strategy is to periodically take intentional damage to keep the game's difficulty low.
+This is undesireable because it actually rewards the player for playing worse, and lowers the skill ceiling by not allowing the player to get a feel for how many hits it takes to defeat each enemy.
+This mod removes this feature, although scripted difficulty changes are still present.
+For example, the difficult setting starts out low during the intro sequence at the gas station and then increases upon entering RPD.

 ## Installation
 ### Prerequisites
 * A compatible game (see above)